gauravpras/ftool/README.md

 How It Works
 F Tool connects to the Polygon.io API to gather real-time stock and dividend data.
 It retrieves information such as company names, stock prices, and dividend payouts.
 This data is used to calculate the total value of your portfolio and create charts that help visualize your portfolio’s performance and dividend trends.

-Future Enhancements: Add features for tracking financial metrics like earnings and P/E ratios, Improve the reinvestment calculator for more accurate growth predictions, Build a web-based version for easier access and usability.